-C. L. Max Nikias, became the University of Southern California’s eleventh president on August 3, 2010.
+C. L. Max Nikias, former University of Southern California president.
 He is the holder of USC’s Robert C. Packard President’s Chair and the Malcolm R. Currie Chair in Technology and the Humanities.

 Dr. Nikias served as USC’s provost and chief academic officer from 2005 to 2010, a time during which USC cemented its status as the nation’s fastest-rising research university.
 He earned accolades for his leadership, inventiveness and fundraising, as well as his passion for the arts and humanities and his ability to build partnerships among varied constituencies.